edumeet/edumeet-docker/README.md

 #  Configure
 ## Step 1:
-* Edit docker-compose.yml for services that you want.
 * Set your domain name in .env file
+* (optional) Edit docker-compose.yml for services that you want.

 ## Step 2:
 * start `run-me-first.sh` script.
 This script will download newest Dockerfile(s) and config.example.* files from the repository.